flatiron/cradle/README.md

 ### connecting to hosted database ###

-When connecting to a couchdb in the cloud eg Cloundant or Couchone.
-The options object needs to be configured.
+When connecting to a couchDB in the cloud eg Cloundant or Couchone.
+The options object needs to be configured as below.
-Note that you must leave out the http or https in the connection string.
-Cradle will do that for you.
+You must leave out the http or https in the connection string as cradle will add the appropriate one for you.
 An Example connection is below

     var db = new (cradle.Connection)('your_url','80',{
                                                         ssl: true,